 The code covers accredited persons and scheme participants carrying out a regulated action in relation to a prescribed activity.
-These key terms - referred to in this guideline as 'relevant activities' - cover any activities of an accredited person, or someone who may be acting on their behalf, which may lead to the creation of a certificate.
+That is, any activity of an accredited person or someone acting on their behalf, which may lead to the creation of a certificate.
+The term 'relevant activities' is used in this guideline to refer to these actions and activities covered by the code.
+These key terms are defined in the box below.

 An accredited person is a person or organisation approved by the commission to create certificates for a range of prescribed activities.
-Accredited persons (and their employees undertaking relevant activities) are responsible for carrying out activities in compliance with the Victorian Energy Upgrades program's legislative framework, which includes this code.
+Accredited persons (and their employees undertaking relevant activities) are responsible for carrying out activities in compliance with the Victorian Energy Upgrades program's legislative framework, which includes the code.

 A scheme participant is any person (other than an accredited person) who undertakes any or part of any prescribed activity on behalf of an accredited person.
-This remains true even if the accredited person's accreditation is suspended, expired or cancelled, or if their actions do not meet the full requirements of a prescribed activity.
+This stays true even if the accredited person's accreditation is suspended, expired or cancelled, or if their actions do not meet the full requirements of a prescribed activity.
 Anyone claiming to undertake any part of a prescribed activity on behalf of an accredited person is also a scheme participant.